Strength Training for Endurance Goals - Foundry Personal Training Gyms

 Q: How long before an endurance event should I stop strength training?

-It’s recommended to stop strength training 2-3 weeks before an endurance event to allow your body to recover and fully prepare for the event.
-However, this can vary depending on your training plan and individual needs.
+It’s advisable to taper off strength training 2-3 weeks before an endurance event to allow your body to recover fully.
+This timeline can vary depending on your training plan and individual needs.

-If you have any questions on the above or would like some advice on how we could help you with your fitness goal, don’t hesitate, visit our personal training gym in North Kensington and try one of fitness training classes.
+If you have any questions on the above or would like some advice on how we could help you with your fitness goal, don’t hesitate to visit one of our gyms in London and try one of our small group training sessions.

 Related Articles